wernerschuler/Group-Policy/README.md

 <img src="https://i.imgur.com/MyVh1TR.png" height="60%" width="60%" alt="Resultant set of policy screen showing password policy"/>

 **From rsop.msc can also see Group Policy for other users that are part of this computer**
-- Right click the computer name -> Change Query -> This computer -> Select a specific user
+- Right click the computer name -> Change Query -> This computer -> Select a user

 **Deploy a software from Group Policy**
 - Group Policy Management -> Domain -> Right click the OU -> Create a GPO in this domain, and link it here